kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 > {: .solution}
 {: .challenge}

 It can be useful to print the pipeline parameters to the screen.
-This can be done using the the `log.info` command and a multiline string statement.
+This can be done using the `log.info` command and a multiline string statement.
 The string method `.stripIndent()` command is used to remove the indentation on multi-line strings. `log.info` also saves the output to the log execution file `.nextflow.log`.

 ~~~
 log.info """\